joe-aswonvos/type-racer/README.md

 - **JavaScript**: To add interactivity and functionality to the web pages.
 - **Bootstrap**: To quickly design and customize responsive mobile-first sites.
 - **Github Copilot**: To assist with code suggestions and improve development efficiency.

+---

+*The following section was written by co-pilot from the following prompt; '@workspace can you please compose a section for the readme headed features, and describe the game loop and the UE/UI features added, with justifications where appropriate, please also add a list of the 3 next best features to be added to the project'*

+## Features

+### Game Loop

+The game loop for TypeRacer is designed to provide a seamless and engaging experience for users looking to improve their typing speed.
+The loop consists of the following steps:

+1. **Select Difficulty**: Users can choose from three difficulty levels (Easy, Medium, Hard) to match their typing proficiency.
+2. **Start Test**: Upon clicking the "Start" button, a random text passage corresponding to the selected difficulty level is displayed.
+The user-input area is enabled, and the timer starts.
+3. **Typing Test**: Users type the displayed text in the user-input area.
+Real-time feedback is provided, highlighting correct words in blue, incorrect words in red, and the current word being typed in yellow.
+4. **Stop Test**: Users can stop the test by clicking the "Stop" button or pressing the "Enter" key.
+The timer stops, and the results, including time taken and words per minute (WPM), are displayed.
+5. **Retry Test**: Users can click the "Retry" button to start a new test with a different text passage.

+### User Experience (UX) and User Interface (UI) Features

+- **Responsive Design**: The test interface is designed to be responsive, ensuring a consistent experience across different devices and screen sizes.
+This allows users to practice typing on both desktop and mobile devices.
+- **Difficulty Levels**: Providing multiple difficulty levels ensures that users of varying skill levels can find a suitable challenge, promoting continuous improvement.
+- **Real-Time Feedback**: The real-time feedback feature enhances the user experience by providing immediate visual cues on typing accuracy.
+Correct words are highlighted in blue, incorrect words in red, and the current word in yellow.
+This helps users identify and correct mistakes as they type.
+- **Clear Instructions**: The inclusion of an "Instructions" button provides users with easy access to guidelines on how to use the tool effectively, improving usability.
+- **Results Display**: The results area displays the difficulty level, time taken, and WPM, giving users a clear summary of their performance.
+This helps users track their progress over time.

+### Next Best Features to Add

+1. **Leaderboard**: Implement a leaderboard to display the top scores of users.
+This feature would add a competitive element to the game, motivating users to improve their typing speed.
+2. **Custom Text Input**: Allow users to input their own text passages for the typing test.
+This feature would enable users to practice typing with content relevant to their interests or work.
+3. **Progress Tracking**: Add a feature to track and display users' progress over time, including historical WPM scores and accuracy rates.
+This would help users visualize their improvement and set goals for future practice.